-Since the Vision session draws the input data from CDD Vault, you will need to configure the search results table in the Vault with all of the results you wish to pass to Vision.
+Since the Visualization session may draw the input data from CDD Vault, you will need to configure a search results table within CDD Vault such that it displays all of the numeric results you wish to pass to Visualization.
 Here's a refresher on how to customize your report to adjust the data in the results table.

-The protocol data in Vision is always aggregated at the molecule/protocol level, which is an important distinction from the Vault search results table, where you can display replicate data points per molecule.
-This means that any results passed from CDD Vault will be averaged across all runs and across batches, to yield a single value per molecule.
-With a notable exception of end-point readouts in a protocol with conditions, aggregation will be automatically performed by Vision.
+The Protocol readout data passed into Visualization is always aggregated at the Molecule/Protocol level, which is an important distinction from the CDD Vault search results table, where you can display multiple/replicate data points per molecule.
+This means that any results passed from CDD Vault will be averaged across all Runs and across Batches, to yield a single value per Molecule.
+With a notable exception of end-point readouts in a Protocol that contains Conditions, this aggregation will be automatically performed by Visualization.

 |Readout type||Protocol with conditions||Protocol without conditions|